yahoo/oss-guide/docs/publishing/publishing-template/README.md

 ## Background

-_Describe why this project exists._
+_Describe why this project exists in a little more detail than the elevator pitch.
+Don't include details, code examples, or other in-depth material.
+Someone who's familiar with the project should be able to refresh their memory without hitting "page down".
+As your reader continues through the document, they should receive a progressively greater amount of detail._

+_Answer questions like: The motivation for creating this project.
+How this project differs from others.
+Who is this for.
+What else do readers ned to know to understand this project._

 **Example**

-Releasing code to the public on GitHub.com can be tricky because there are a ton of details, both major and minor, that contribute to the success of an open source project.
-This skeleton simplifies this process by providing essential files to use when releasing open source code.
-Adapt these files to meet the needs of your project based on the [Verizon Media Open Source Skeleton Specification](Spec-READ-AND-DELETE.md).
+We want to make it very easy for employees who publish code to attract positive attention to their work.
+Some porjects are very complex, so we created an outline to help.
+This helps publishers gather the information in an organized way.
+This also helps those who browse our projects get the information they need to decide if this project is relevant to them, and if so, how to proceed.
+We ask employees who publish new open source projects to adapt these files to meet the needs of your project based on the [Verizon Media Open Source Skeleton Specification](Spec-READ-AND-DELETE.md).

 ## Install

 _Describe how to install and use this project.
-Assume readers may be novices but you can point to instructions rather than writing too much here._
+Readers may be novices, but our tone is informative, not condescending.
+You can point to instructions rather than writing too much here.
+Remember, if users can't install this project, they will not contribute much to it.
+Assume they might need information about the programming language version or operating environment information.
+Don't assume they operate under the same exact conditions we do internally._

 **Example**